King-Greatman-Spirit/king-greatman-spirit-portfolio/README.md

 Below are selected screenshots showcasing the UI, structure, and features of the **King GREATMAN SPIRIT (KGS)** portfolio.

+> A visual overview of the key pages and components of the King GREATMAN SPIRIT (KGS) portfolio application.

 | Home | About | Services |
 |------|-------|----------|
 | ![](static/img/preview/home.png) | ![](static/img/preview/about.png) | ![](static/img/preview/services.png) |